 Australian Harebell, Showy Isotome (I. axillaris only)

 Isotoma axillaris and Isotoma anethifolia are profusely flowering perennial herbs that grow up to 40cm high.
 Although sometimes included in Campanulaceae, Isotoma are generally recognised as members of the Lobeliaceae family.
 The acrid milky sap of Isotoma axillaris and Isotoma anethifolia is a common characteristic in this family.
-It can cause severe irritation to sensitive skin, and has been reported to be poisonous to stock.
+It can cause severe irritation to skin and temporary blindness if inadvertent contact is made with eyes, and has been reported to be poisonous to stock.

 Isotoma axillaris and Isotoma anethifolia are easily propagated and require minimal maintenance, yet flower profusely and for many months.
 They thrive in well-drained, humus-enriched soil or rocky crevices and full sun, but will tolerate dappled shade.